adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release adds support for IP-range-based group membership, user-preference storage, and caching of group membership information.

-New database tables must be installed for user-preferences.
+This release fixes a few small issues.
+See the change-log for details.

 Downloads